fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 #### Command Line Interface Approach

 This approach, to get for example the service list is kind of a hack and doesn't leverage the [XML-RPC](https://en.wikipedia.org/wiki/XML-RPC) backend of ROS.
-However, it is the simpler approach, which is why I used it for the first/current version of this plugin.
+However, it is the simpler approach, which is why it's used for the first/current version of this plugin.

-The snippet to get the output of a ros command executed from a roscpp node ([source](https://stackoverflow.com/questions/478898/how-do-i-execute-a-command-and-get-the-output-of-the-command-within-c-using-po)):
+The following C++ snippet shows how to get the output of a terminal command ([source](https://stackoverflow.com/questions/478898/how-do-i-execute-a-command-and-get-the-output-of-the-command-within-c-using-po)).
+In this plugin it's used to get the output of ros commands within a `roscpp` node.

 ```cpp
 #include <cstdio>